 - To access the reading assignment, click on the link for that assignment.

 - If you are accessing a textbook, you may be prompted to purchase it if you haven't previously.
 You can purchase online with a credit card, or you can purchase a Perusall access code at your college bookstore that you can redeem within Perusall for access to the book.

 - When you open a document, you'll see highlights superimposed on the document that represent comments that you and other students have entered.

 - Yellow highlights indicate comments or questions by you or other students; blue highlights indicate comments from your instructor.

 - To start a conversation, highlight some text; once you finish highlighting, you will see a panel open on the right where you can type your comment.
 Press Enter or Return to submit the comment; your classmates will see it appear in real time.
 (If you are having trouble highlighting text, see this page.)

-- When someone responds to your question or comment, you will receive a notification by email and you can post a reply by signing on or merely replying to the email.
+- When someone responds to your question or comment, you will receive a notification by email and you can post a reply by either signing on or merely replying to the email.

 - To add to a conversation started by one of your classmates, simply click on the highlight in the text to open up the conversation panel, type your comment, and then press Enter.

 - You can also highlight part of a figure rather than text by using the toolbar buttons at the top.
 When you have elected to highlight a figure, click and drag to draw a box around the area of interest, or simply click to drop a map pin.